 Listerine soaks can be beneficial as well.
 You can mix ½ cup of Listerine, and ½ cup of Vinegar, with 1 gallon of water.
 You can soak your feet twice daily in this solution.

-If you want to read a detailed guide on how to treat sweaty feet you can check out my blog post about it here.
+If you want to read a detailed guide on how to treat sweaty feet you can check out this article here.

 SHARE THIS PIN!